-$$\mathbf{Y} = \mathbf{B}0 + \mathbf{X}\mathbf{B} + \mathbf{E},\tag{1.1}$$ sure independence screening (SIS) procedure, using a Pearson correlation to filter out a large number of noise variables.
+$$\mathbf{Y} = \mathbf{B}0 + \mathbf{X}\mathbf{B} + \mathbf{E},\tag{1.1}$$

+Fan and Lv (2008) argue that it is beneficial for both computations and theoretical considerations to first reduce the ambient dimension to a moderately high dimension, and then to fit a regularized model.
+The dimensionreduction step should preserve all important features-a property known as the sure screening property.
+To demonstrate their philosophy, Fan and Lv (2008) introduced a sure independence screening (SIS) procedure, using a Pearson correlation to filter out a large number of noise variables.
 SIS is shown to have the sure screening property.
 Inspired by this influential paper, many researchers have studied the variable screening problem and proposed more sophisticated screening methods to deal with more complicated models.
-These include maximum marginal likelihood screening for generalized linear models (Fan and Song (2010)), nonparametric independence screening (NIS) for additive models (Fan, Feng and Song (2011)), robust rank correlation screening (RRCS) for semiparametric single-index models with a monotonic link function (Li et al. (2012)), quantile-adaptive screening for a quantile regression (He, Wang and Hong (2013)), empirical likelihood screening for parametric models that can be formulated using general estimating equations (Chang, Tang and Wu (2013)), and so on.
-Fan, Ma and Dai (2014) extended NIS for varying-coefficient models, and Liu, Li and Wu (2014) considered these types of models based on a conditional correlation coefficient.
-Chang, Tang and Wu (2016) proposed a unified approach for nonparametric and semiparametric models based on the marginal empirical likelihood.
+These include maximum marginal likelihood screening for generalized linear models (Fan et al., 2010), nonparametric independence screening (NIS) for additive models (Fan et al., 2011), robust rank correlation screening (RRCS) for semiparametric single-index models with a monotonic link function (Li et al., 2012a), quantile-adaptive screening for a quantile regression (He et al., 2013), empirical likelihood screening for parametric models that can be formulated using general estimating equations (Chang et al., 2013), and so on.
+Fan et al. (2014) extended NIS for varying-coefficient models, and Liu et al. (2014) considered these types of models based on a conditional correlation coefficient.
+Chang et al. (2016) proposed a unified approach for nonparametric and semiparametric models based on the marginal empirical likelihood.
 When the response is binary, Fan and Fan (2008) proposed a t-statistic to screen predictors, and Mai and Zou (2013) developed the Kolmogorov filter using the Kolmogorov-Smirnov statistic.
-Huang, Li and Wang (2014) proposed a Pearson chi-square-based feature screening method for categorical responses and predictors.
-Cui, Li and Zhong (2015) considered a discriminant analysis with a multi-categorical response variable.
+Huang et al. (2014) proposed a Pearson chi-square-based feature screening method for categorical responses and predictors.
+Cui et al. (2015) considered a discriminant analysis with a multi-categorical response variable.
 Another popular screening genre is that of the model-free methods, which overcome the model misspecification problem.
-For instance, these methods include the sure independent ranking and screening (SIRS) (Zhu et al. (2011)), distance correlation screening (DCS) (Li, Zhong and Zhu (2012)), and fused Kolmogorov filter (Mai and Zou (2015)).
+For instance, these methods include the sure independent ranking and screening (SIRS) (Zhu et al., 2011), distance correlation screening (DCS) (Li et al., 2012b), and fused Kolmogorov filter (Mai and Zou, 2015).